 Regular attendance by students is vital if they are to receive efficient full-time education.
 Attendance at schools and colleges is governed by the Education (School Attendance Targets) (England) Regulations 2005.
 These place a requirement on parents to ensure that their children attend regularly and stay at college when it is in session.

-In the event of problems regarding any aspect of attendance, would parents please initially contact their child’s form tutor.
+For daily absence, please contact the school as detailed above.
+However, in the event of problems regarding any aspect of attendance other than daily sickness or absence, would parents please initially contact their child’s form tutor.

 The Your Child’s Welfare At School section on the DirectGov website contains information on school attendance issues.